thepeergroup/aspen/README.md

 ### Problem Statement

-@beechnut, the lead developer of Aspen, attempted to model a simple conflict scenario in Neo4j's language Cypher, but found it took significantly longer than expected.
+Matt (@beechnut), the lead developer of Aspen, attempted to model a simple conflict scenario in Neo4j's language Cypher, but found it took significantly longer than expected.
 He ran into numerous errors because it wasn't obvious how to construct nodes and edges through simple statements.

 It is a given that writing Cypher directly is time-consuming and error-prone, especially for beginners.
 This is not a criticism of Cypher—we love Cypher and think it's extremely-well designed.
 Aspen is just attempting to make it easier to generate data by hand.